EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 that kubectl has been configured to run; the current one will have a '*' under the left-most 'current' column.

-Once kubectl is pointed to minikube, from the top of the XREngine repo, run `helm install -f packages/ops/configs/agones-default-values.yaml agones agones/agones` to install Agones and `helm install local-redis redis/redis` to install redis.
+Once kubectl is pointed to minikube, from the top of the Ethereal Engine repo, run `helm install -f packages/ops/configs/agones-default-values.yaml agones agones/agones` to install Agones and `helm install local-redis redis/redis` to install redis.